wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/invoke-script-transaction.md

 `Fee` = 0.005 + `B` + 0.004 × `C` + 0.004 × `D` + `K`

 * If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), then `B` = 0.004, otherwise `B` = 0.
-* The Invoke Script transaction can contain payments. `C` in the number of payments in [smart assets](/en/blockchain/token/smart-asset).
+* The Invoke Script transaction can contain payments. `C` is the number of payments in [smart assets](/en/blockchain/token/smart-asset).
 * The Invoke Script transaction can result in the token transfer, reissue or burning. `D` is the number of smart assets among these actions.
 * The Invoke Script transaction can result in the token issue. `K` is the number of issued assets that are not [NFT](/en/blockchain/token/non-fungible-token).